Geoanalytics Consulting

-There is a geographic dimension to virtually every marketing problem.
+There is a geographic dimension to virtually every marketing problem and marketing plan.

 • Improve advertising media mix and media targeting.

-• Optimize distribution systems (How many distribution centers?
+• Optimize distribution systems.
+How many distribution centers?
 Dealers?
-In what locations?).
+Retail locations?

 • Evaluate and optimize the performance of sales organizations?
 Who is underperforming?
 Who is overperforming?
 What are optimal sales quotas?

-• Model and analyze brand performance down to the Census Block Group (CBG).
+• Model and analyze brand performance (awareness, brand preference, purchase intent) down to the Census Block Group (CBG).

 • Determine optimal locations for new retail stores, restaurants, banks, schools, or medical facilities, etc.